MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/try-or-purchase-audio-conferencing-in-office-365.md

 ### <a name="to-buy-and-assign-user-audio-conferencing-licenses"></a>Erwerben und Zuweisen von Benutzerlizenzen für Audiokonferenz:

-1. Hier erfahren Sie, ob **Audiokonferenzen** in Ihrem Land/Ihrer Region verfügbar ist.
-[Ländern und Region Verfügbarkeit für Audiokonferenzen und plant aufrufen](/microsoftteams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans).
+1. Find out if **Audio Conferencing** is available in your country/region.
+[Countries and region availability for Audio Conferencing and Calling Plans](/microsoftteams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans).

-2. Holen Sie sich Ihre Lizenzen für **Audiokonferenz**.
-Wenn Sie:
+2. Get your **Audio Conferencing** licenses.
+If you want to:

-  - **Testen Sie**, bevor Sie es kaufen, denn Sie können sich für eine kostenlose Testversion von Office 365 Enterprise E5 registrieren, die Audiokonferenz enthält.
-Siehe [Testversion von Office 365 Enterprise E5](https://portal.office.com/Signup?OfferId=101bde18-5ffb-4d79-a47b-f5b2c62525b3).
+   - **Try it** before you buy it, you can sign up for an Office 365 Enterprise E5 free trial that includes Audio Conferencing.
+See [Office 365 Enterprise E5 Trial](https://portal.office.com/Signup?OfferId=101bde18-5ffb-4d79-a47b-f5b2c62525b3).

    - **Zum Kaufen** finden Sie unter [Add-On-Lizenzierung für Skype for Business und Microsoft Teams](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md).

 3. [Zuweisen oder Entfernen von Lizenzen für Office 365 Business](https://support.office.com/article//997596b5-4173-4627-b915-36abac6786dc) den Mitarbeitern in Ihrer Organisation zu, die Besprechungen planen oder leiten werden.

-4. Wenn Sie Add-On Lizenzen und Gesprächseinheiten für Audiokonferenz erworben haben, weisen Sie diese ebenfalls zu.
-Anweisungen finden Sie unter [Skype für Geschäfts- und Microsoft-Teams, Lizenzen zuweisen](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).
+4. If you purchased audio conferencing add-on licenses and Communications Credits licenses, assign them too.
+For instructions, see [Assign Skype for Business and Microsoft Teams licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md).

 ### <a name="to-buy-and-assign-pay-per-minute-audio-conferencing-licenses"></a>Pay-per-Minute Lizenzen für Audiokonferenz kaufen und zuweisen:

-Wenn Sie ein Volumen- und Lizenzierungskunde sind, können Sie Pay-per-Minute Lizenzen für Audiokonferenz erhalten.
-Weitere Informationen zu Pay-per Minute Lizenzen für Audio Conferencing finden Sie unter [Pay-per-Minute Audio Conferencing](/microsoftteams/audio-conferencing-pay-per-minute).
+If you're a Volume and Licensing customer, you can get pay-per-minute Audio Conferencing licenses.
+For additional information on pay-per-minute Audio Conferencing licenses, see [Audio Conferencing pay-per-minute](/microsoftteams/audio-conferencing-pay-per-minute).

-1. Hier erfahren Sie, ob **Audiokonferenzen** in Ihrem Land/Ihrer Region verfügbar ist.
-[Land und Region Verfügbarkeit für Audiokonferenzen und plant aufrufen](/microsoftteams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans).
+1. Find out if **Audio Conferencing** is available in your country/region.
+[Country and region availability for Audio Conferencing and Calling Plans](/microsoftteams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans).

-2. Holen Sie sich Ihre Lizenzen für **Audiokonferenz**.
-Um Pay-per-Minute Lizenzen zu erwerben, wenden Sie sich bitte an Ihren Kundenbetreuer.
+2. Get your **Audio Conferencing** licenses.
+To acquire pay-per-minute licenses, please contact your account representative.

-3. [Einrichten von Communications haben für Ihre Organisation](/microsoftteams/set-up-communications-credits-for-your-organization) für Ihre Organisation.
-Das Einrichten von Communication Credits, finden Sie unter [Was sind Communication Credits?](/microsoftteams/what-are-communications-credits)
+3. [Set up Communications Credits for your organization](/microsoftteams/set-up-communications-credits-for-your-organization) for your organization.
+To set up Communications Credits, see [What are Communications Credits?](/microsoftteams/what-are-communications-credits)

     > [!IMPORTANT]
     > Wenn Guthaben für Kommunikationen noch nicht eingerichtet wurden, wird die Audiokonferenz für Benutzer mit Lizenzen mit Minutenabrechnung nicht funktionieren.